carlovn/MasterNodeJS-HA1/README.md

-# MasterNodeJS-HA1
+# MasterNodeJS-Homework Assignments
-This is the first Homework Assignment from the MasterNodeJS course from Pirple
+This repository contains all my homework assignments for the NodeJS Master Class from Pirple.
+Each folder will contain a separate assignment.